Good News Stories That Will Brighten Your Day

 His art has two positive effects.
 The extremists often spray-paint over Spinazze’s cheerful food pictures, but he simply re-paints over their hateful messages again, and they usually give up.
 The other positive improvement: his paintings are awakening Verona’s citizens to the seriousness of the problem.
 “Before I started this, people were so used to seeing those messages, they didn’t really see them at all.
 Now people start to see and understand.”

 To Spinazze, food is a natural corrective to hate.
 It represents a language that connects people and cultures.
 “Food is about union and sharing,” he says.
-“We are all equal around a table—everybody eats.” —By Flannery Dean
+“We are all equal around a table—everybody eats.” —Flannery Dean

-Here’s how this Canadian charity is using art to fight homelessness.
+Find out how a Canadian charity is using art to fight homelessness.

 A Safe Haven for Rescued Animals

 Morocco | As a child in Tangier in the late 1970s, Salima Kadaoui made it her personal mission to save strays from animal control.
 At eight years old, she volunteered at an animal charity and saw firsthand how the city’s lack of vaccination, neutering and spaying programs only exacerbated the challenging situation.
 “I would go home and cry and say this is unacceptable,” she says.
 “I promised myself that I would change my country and that promise stayed with me.”